 - Questionable ads promoting suspicious software

 Classified as a PUP, Similar Photo Cleaner sneaks onto computers using the so-called “bundling.”
 That means it’s attaching itself to some other app, often legitimate, to be installed as a single package.
-That is common if you download software from torrents and other pirated sources.
+That is common if you download software via torrents and from other pirated sources.

 Always pay attention to the checkboxes you are agreeing to.
-Installing something, even as a bonus may cost you dearly.
-But no matter how the duplicate photo finder ended up on your Mac, here’s how to delete Similar Photo Cleaner from your machine.
+Installing something — even as a bonus — may cost you dearly.
+But no matter how the duplicate photo finder ended up on your Mac, here’s how to delete Similar Photo Cleaner from your computer.